Rakhmanali/SimpleWSA/README.md

       ...
 ```

-### 5. How to call more than one the same type of PostgreSql functions
+### 5. How to call more than one the same type of PostgreSQL functions

-   For example, let's describe how to call two PostgreSql functions eveach of them
+   For example, let's describe how to call two PostgreSQL functions eveach of them
    returns the set of data:

 ```csharp